thomasmichaelwallace/postBox/README.md

 Quick Link
 ----------

 Quick link automatically creates a link from the highlighted text- useful for providing links to files on shared networks, which Outlook does not do automatically.
-Just highlight the filepath (e.g. S:\shared_file.jpg) and press the 'Quick Link' button.
+Just highlight the file-path (e.g. S:\shared_file.jpg) and press the 'Quick Link' button.

 Scan Attach
 -----------

 Scan Attach moves and renames a file from a scanner to a new e-mail- useful for professional scanning attachments.
 To use it you must have selected the e-mail from the scanner (with the pdf attachment) in the Outlook Explorer (main) window.
-In the New Message composer clicking scan attach will prompt you for a filename.
+In the New Message composer clicking scan attach will prompt you for a file-name.
 The file will then be copied from the scanner e-mail, renamed as instructed, and attached to the new message you're composing.

 Author and Licence
 ==================

-postBox is primiarly written by Thomas Michael Wallace (www.thomasmichaelwallace.co.uk), and released under the GPL v3 licence.
+postBox is primarily written by Thomas Michael Wallace (www.thomasmichaelwallace.co.uk), and released under the GPL v3 licence.